The digital classroom: an in-depth guide

 Once your students create their videos or start working on their projects, they need to share them in one central place.
 You can set up a shared folder in a file management system or utilize more robust tools.
 The key is for students to be able to easily find the files you are sharing with them and for them to be able to share their work with you and their peers.

-4. Feedback and Assessment
+- Feedback and assessment

 A digital classroom relies heavily on feedback cycles.
 Digital assessment tools can provide real-time feedback when a quiz is completed and shared work provides spaces such as commenting for a steady stream of feedback.
 Feedback in the classroom is always important and it’s even more important in the digital classroom as it builds a sense of togetherness even though students may be remote.

-5. Data
+- Data

 Many of the essential features of the digital classroom are matched quite well with the physical classroom.
 You may do things differently, but they are comparable.
 However, the digital classroom excels at providing data.
 From automatically tracking attendance and scoring assessments to providing detailed reports on who watched what or commented that or contributed this, digital classrooms do it all.

-Kaltura education solutions are built for the digital classroom helping hundreds of thousands of students learn through their digital classrooms every day.
+Kaltura education solutions are built for the digital classroom, helping hundreds of thousands of students learn through their digital classrooms every day.

 We do this by working closely with educational institutions in K-12 and higher education to build education-first tools.